-ACT: The American College Test is a college admissions test required by many colleges and universities as part of the college admissions process.
-Most schools will accept the ACT in place of the SAT I. The test is comprised of four parts: English, mathematics, reading and science reasoning.
+ACT: The American College Test (ACT) is a college admissions test required by many colleges and universities as part of the college admissions process.
+Most schools will accept the ACT in place of the SAT.
+The test is comprised of four parts: English, mathematics, reading and science reasoning.
 The four-part test is three hours long.
-You may register for this test online at www.act.org or use the forms available in the Career Center
+You may register for this test online at www.act.org.

 TOEFL: The Test of English as a Foreign Language is a college admissions examination required of students whose first language is not English, or who have had fewer than three years of high school in an English speaking country.
-Registration booklets are available in the Career Center.
+Registration booklets are available online.
 For more information, go to www.toefl.org

 English Language Proficiency Test: A two-hour long exam on English Language Proficiency.
-This test is one of the SAT II subject test offerings.
+This test is one of the SAT subject test offerings.
 It is mainly for students whose primary language is not English.

 When should I take my standardized tests?

-Some issues to bear in mind as you read the time-table:
+Some issues to bear in mind: